-The Wildfire Division addresses the potential threat of wildfires through public education, fuel (vegetation) management and effective firefighting response.
+The Wildfire division addresses the potential threat of wildfires through public education, fuel (vegetation) management and effective firefighting response.

-The Wildfire Division assists neighborhoods in becoming Fire Adapted Communities through public education by incorporating Firewise principles during community assessments and presentations conducted by our Firewise Program Coordinators.
+The Wildfire division assists neighborhoods in becoming Fire Adapted Communities through public education by incorporating Firewise principles during community assessments and presentations conducted by our Firewise Program Coordinators.

-The Wildfire Division mitigates risk through fuel (vegetation) management by following the National Cohesive Strategy in restoring and maintaining resilient landscapes.
+The Wildfire division mitigates risk through fuel (vegetation) management by following the National Cohesive Strategy in restoring and maintaining resilient landscapes.
 This is accomplished through reducing invasive plant species in a variety of methods including mechanical treatments and prescribed fire while preserving our delicate ecosystems.

 All uniformed Firefighters for the Austin Fire Department receive S-130/190 Wildland Firefighter Training in accordance with National Wildfire Coordinating Group (NWCG) standards.

-Community Wildfire Protection Plan
+Austin/Travis County Community Wildfire Protection Plan

 During the 2011 Labor Day wildfires, approximately 7,000 acres burned in Travis County, destroying 57 homes.
 In Bastrop County, the wildfires caused the largest per-capita loss in the nation’s history with wildfire consuming 34,000 acres and 1,700 homes.

 Following these wildfires, Austin and Travis County officials formed the Joint Wildfire Task Force (JWTF) to increase the region’s wildfire preparedness and encourage the development of Fire-Adapted Communities (FACs).